 The state of the infrastructure is worse than the satellite imagery suggests, with entire pumping stations stripped of copper wiring and essential components.

 Foreign engineers who have toured the facilities describe a scene of systematic cannibalization.
 In some cases, essential machinery was dismantled to keep other units running, a desperate measure that has now left the entire network in a state of terminal decline.
 Rebuilding these facilities will involve shipping specialized equipment from Houston or Rotterdam, a logistical challenge complicated by remaining port restrictions.
-At its core, the task is a race against time and further environmental degradation.
+The task is a race against time and further environmental degradation.

 Global energy demand has shifted the calculus for companies that previously avoided the Venezuelan market.
 Heavy sour crude, which Venezuela produces in abundance, is highly sought after by complex refineries on the U.S. Gulf Coast.
 These refineries were specifically designed to process the thick, sulfurous oil found in the Zulia and Orinoco regions.
 Without a steady supply of this specific grade, many of these facilities operate at reduced efficiency, driving up the cost of diesel and gasoline globally.
 Market forces are effectively forcing a re-evaluation of political stances.

 Success in the oil fields is inextricably linked to the survival of the current political order.
-Without a significant increase in crude exports, the government cannot fund the social programs or the security apparatus that maintain its hold on power.
-The reality has forced a pragmatic shift in rhetoric, moving away from the anti-imperialist slogans of the past toward a more business-friendly posture.
-In fact, official state media has begun highlighting the role of foreign investment as a patriotic necessity for national recovery.
+Without a large increase in crude exports, the government cannot fund the social programs or the security apparatus that maintain its hold on power.
+The reality has forced a pragmatic shift in language, moving away from the anti-imperialist slogans of the past toward a more business-friendly posture. official state media has begun highlighting the role of foreign investment as a patriotic necessity for national recovery.

 Regional competitors like Guyana have surged ahead in production, adding a layer of urgency to the Venezuelan efforts.
 Guyana's offshore discoveries have attracted billions in investment that might have otherwise gone to Venezuela.
 The competitive pressure is a driving factor behind the new openness to Western oil majors.
 The administration knows that if it does not act now, its infrastructure may degrade beyond the point of any possible recovery.
 The window for a meaningful industrial rebirth is closing as the world moves toward an energy transition.